 Take out a salary/profit

-Depending on whether you run a limited company or sole proprietorship, it is the salary or profit you receive and pay tax on that allows you to earn towards your national public pension.
+Depending on whether you run a limited company or have sole proprietorship, it is the salary or profit you receive and pay tax on that allows you to earn towards your national public pension.

 Your national public pension depends on how much you have paid to the Swedish Tax Agency via taxes and contributions.
 Every year counts.